Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 • Separate items into “Use” and “Don’t Use” groups, then donate or trash any items you no longer use.

-• Add baskets or bins to help keep similar items together and organized on shelves and in cabinets.
+• Add baskets or bins to help keep similar items together on shelves and in cabinets.

 Coffee Table & End Tables

-• Clear off your coffee table and end tables (including any drawers), then wipe them down.
+• Clear your coffee table and end tables (including any drawers).

 • Consider using a serving tray to keep remotes, books, and other items organized on your table.